CookedLobster/infosec-docs/docs/xss/blind-xss.md

 :::info Scenario

-Website with Support Tickets Tab
+Website with a Vulnerable Support Tickets Tab.

 :::